What is TASA?

 Click here to download the form from TMH.

-It is important to note that the TASA Certificate Request Form authorizes the Independent Audio Engineering Firm to measure the trailer print that you send, but also to pull a trailer release print at random from your release printing laboratory to double check TASA compliance.
+It is important to note that the TASA Certificate Request Form authorizes the I.A.E. to measure the trailer soundtrack that you send, but also to pull a trailer release print or Digital Cinema Package (DCP) at random from your release printing laboratory or DCP Distribution entity to double check TASA compliance.

 Effective June 1, 2006, there will no longer be allowed a 1dB grace discrepancy over the current 85dB standard.
-If the trailer does not pass the standard the I.A.E. will contact you, the initiating studio, the dubbing stage and the MPAA.
+If the trailer does not pass the standard the I.A.E. will contact you, the initiating studio, the dubbing stage and the MPA.
 Within seven days, the studio shall remix the material to comply with the upper volume level, currently at 85dB, and submit a new married sample to the I.A.E. for verification.
 Any further printing must be from the new mix.
-Evidence that the studio has pulled and replaced any of the original non-compliant soundtrack negatives from the film labs must be submitted to the MPAA.
+Evidence that the studio has pulled and replaced any of the original non-compliant soundtrack negatives from the film labs must be submitted to the MPA.
 If after investigation, it is found that a trailer does not pass the standard due to a technical error that was beyond the control of the releasing studio, a "TASA Exemption" may be issued.
 It is extremely important to note that TASA Exemptions are given ONLY if you have submitted your trailer for TASA Certification within 48 hours of your sound mix.